Topics on this page

-Identity theft is a crime (See: Md.
-Code, Criminal Law, §8-301).
-If you know or reasonably suspect that you have been a a victim of identity fraud you may contact a local law enforcement agency in the county where you live or where the crime occured to file a report.
-Md.
-Code, Criminal Law, §8-304
+Identity theft is a crime.
+If you know or reasonably suspect that you have been a victim of identity fraud you may contact a local law enforcement agency in the county where you live or where the crime occurred to file a report.
+If you filed an Identity Theft Affidavit with the FTC, give the police a copy to make it easier for them to write your Identity Theft Report.
+Read the Law: Md.
+Code, Criminal Law §8-301, §8-304

 Place a security freeze

 All Maryland consumers are allowed to place security freezes on their consumer credit reports to prevent new accounts from being opened in their names.
-Such a freeze enables the consumer to prevent anyone from looking at his/her credit file for the purpose of granting credit unless the consumer chooses to allow a particular business look at the information.
-Md.
+Such a freeze enables the consumer to prevent anyone from looking at his/her credit file for the purpose of granting credit unless the consumer chooses to allow a particular business to look at the information.
+Maryland law prohibits credit bureaus from charging a fee to freeze your credit report.
+Read the Law: Md.
 Code, Commercial Law, §14-1212.1